PingRen32/Inkyphat_Assistant/README.md

 Building a speech controled multi-functional deskside gadget.

+This is a personal project, progress is made weekly.

+## Hardware Used

 This is a personal project working with Raspberry pi zero w, Pimoroni Inkyphat and MakerSpot 4-port USB HubHAT.

 Two SanDisk Cruzer 32 GB flash drive and one Kinobo usb mini microphone are used for hardware extensions.

+(USB not yet used in current version, but necessary in future update)

 ![Greeting](../master/test_images/ShibaInu_startup.jpg)